dwov/IoT_temperature_monitor/README.md

 ## Setting up Ubuntu to Run Mosquitto MQTT Server
 ***Disclaimer:*** I did not have access to a seperate computer and did not want to install Linux as the main operating system so I had to improvise.
 I knew that Windows 11 could run Linux in a virutal environment with [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 With that knowledge, I set it up on my laptop in a virutal Linux environment because I could not get Mosquitto MQTT to work directly on Windows.

 *Side-note: If you want a simpler solution like Adafruit IO, you can skip this setup part and check out [this tutorial](https://hackmd.io/@lnu-iot/r1yEtcs55) on how to connect to Adafruit*

-**Choose your way of setup** [Ubuntu Regular Setup](#ubuntu-regular-mosquitto-setup) or [Ubuntu WSL Setup](#ubuntu-wsl-mosquitto-setup)

-### Ubuntu Regular Mosquitto Setup
+### Ubuntu Mosquitto Setup
-These steps were taken from a previous student of the course [HERE](https://github.com/Aleij/Smart_Horticulture/blob/main/README.md#ubuntu-server-setup), but are listed below.
-Thank you, [Aleij](https://github.com/Aleij) (he has a great guide on getting started with GitHub).

-*Note: There are slight variations in the configuration but choose whichever one you think works best or use trial and error.*

-To set up a Ubuntu server for running the Mosquitto MQTT server and Node Red, follow these steps:

-1. **Install Ubuntu Server on your old laptop or a dedicated machine.**
+The only difference between this and a normal OS installation is the installation part of **Install Ubuntu Server on your old laptop or a dedicated machine.**

    - Download the Ubuntu Server ISO from the official [website](https://ubuntu.com/download/server).
    - Create a bootable USB drive using software like Rufus or BalenaEtcher.